If you are licensed by HCL to use Notes version 12 or at least Notes 11.0.1 FP3, you get DOMI for free.

 With Teams@Notes you register the app yourself in Microsoft Azure, which is only a few simple clicks ;)

-Teams@Notes is intended for companies whose employees only use their Notes calendar as a single point of truth to prevent data redundancy.
+Teams@Notes also does not create any entries in the MS Teams calendar, as it is intended for companies whose employees only use their Notes calendar as a single point of truth to prevent data redundancy.
 So-called instant meetings are used here, which do not appear in the Teams calendar by default.

 Setup and support: